kcp-dev/contrib/20250401-kubecon-london/workshop/02-explore-workspaces/README.md

 kubectl get apiexport cowboys -o json | jq '.status.virtualWorkspaces[].url'
 ```

-Using that URL, we can confirm that only the resources we have agreed on are available to the workspaces.
+Using that URL, we can confirm that we have access to the resources the consumers have agreed to:

 ```shell-session
 $ kubectl -s 'https://192.168.32.7:6443/services/apiexport/1ctnpog1ny8bnud6/cowboys/clusters/*' api-resources